ProjectEvergreen/greenwood/www/pages/getting-started/build-and-deploy.md

 ## Build and Deploy

 Congrats!
-After all your good work making your first site with Greenwood, it's now time to take it live!
+After all your good work making your first site with **Greenwood**, it's now time to take it live!

 ### Building For Production
 If you'll recall from the project setup section, we created an npm script for running Greenwood's build command.
 If you don't already have it in your _package.json_ you will want to add this to your scripts section.